alkampfergit/personal-blog/codewrecks/content/post/general/firstpost.md

 I've started blogging in XXX and clearly the choice was WordPress.
 I must admit that in lots of years of WordPress I always was quite satisfied by the result, lots of plugin, lots of resources on the internet and the ability to post from programs like Windows Live Writer having a WYSIWYG program.

-Years passed, and I've started getting a little bit tired of maintaining my WordPress site, especially because I start feeling that it is a little bit overwhelming for maintaining a simple blog.
+Years passed, and **I've started getting a little bit tired of maintaining my WordPress site**, especially because I start feeling that it is a little bit overwhelming for maintaining a simple blog.

+> Believe me, WordPress is great, but it requires maintenance, while having a static site generator removes most of the problems you have in upgrading, maintaining plugin, etc etc.

 Thanks to my friend [Giulio Vian](http://blog.casavian.eu/) I've discovered Hugo lots of time ago, but I was always reluctant to switch, especially because I do not want to spend time converting my old posts and verify that permalink are still ok after conversion.